 Construction trucks may be staging as they wait to enter and exit the site on Sherman Street.
 Campus visitors will be directed to park in the first floor of the main parking structure by Parking & Transportation staff at the main entrance until project completion.
 There will also be some delays for those who use the main parking garage, due to construction truck traffic.

 Live Construction Cameras

-Check out the live stream of the construction.
+Check out the live streams of the construction: